mooreryan/InteinFinder/README.md

 - Intein minimum size (though it does check that it spans the putative region)
 - Specific intein domains are present and in the correct order
 - If the only blast hits are to an endonucleaes

+## TODO

+- Include the sequences from the superfamily CDs in the alignment step.